-The Academy's Title IX Officer is April Thompson, Corporate Director of Career Services.
+The Academy's Title IX Officer is Stefanie Sundberg, Corporate Registrar.
 7820 Glades Road, suite 175, Boca Raton, Florida, 33434 Phone 561-487-1191 ext 201 ssundberg@bocabeautyacademy.edu

 Sexual Harassment

 Boca Beauty Academy defines sexual harassment as unwelcome behavior of a sexual nature that relates to the gender or sexual identity of an individual and that has the purpose or effect of creating an intimidating, offensive or hostile environment for study.
 This policy applies to all interactions between students and Boca Beauty Academy faculty members and other faculty, staff, and administrative personnel, and other students.
 Conduct alleged to be sexual harassment will be evaluated by considering the totality of the particular circumstances, including the nature, frequency, intensity, location, context, and duration of the questioned behavior.